-The IAMP is a strategic transportation plan that is designed to protect the long-term function of the I-84/US 730 interchange by preserving the capacity of the interchange while providing safe and efficient operations between connecting roadways.
+The IAMP is a strategic transportation plan that is designed to protect the long-term function of the Port of Morrow (POM) interchange by preserving the capacity of the interchange while providing safe and efficient operations between connecting roadways.
 The IAMP will identify land use management strategies, short-term and long-term transportation improvements, access management goals, and strategies to fund identified improvements.

-The intent is that the IAMP planning efforts will result in policies, ordinances, and other provisions that will be adopted into the Morrow County's Transportation System Plan (TSP) and Comprehensive Plan.
+The intent is that the IAMP planning efforts will result in policies, ordinances, and other provisions that will be adopted into the City of Boardman's and Morrow County's respective Transportation System Plans (TSPs) and Comprehensive Plans.
 The IAMP will be adopted by the Oregon Transportation Commission (OTC) as an amendment to the Oregon Highway Plan (OHP).